eupn/bno055/README.md

 ### Device calibration

-To calibrate device's sensors for first time:
+To calibrate the device's sensors for first time:

 ```rust
 use bno055::{BNO055Calibration, BNO055OperationMode, BNO055_CALIB_SIZE};